vmware-tanzu/secrets-manager/docs/_pages/0980-release-management.md

 **VSecM** build server to be able to cut a release.

-You can of course build **VSecM** locally, but without the build server, you won’t be able to push the images to the registry and tag the release.
+You can of course build **VSecM** locally, but without the build server, you won't be able to push the images to the registry and tag the release.

 ## Make Sure We Are Ready for a Release Cut